£

 If you have liver or kidney problems because of blood cancer or its treatment, waste products can build up in the blood and cause sickness and vomiting.

 Sometimes blood cancer can cause calcium to leak into your bloodstream.
-Too much calcium in the blood is called hypercalcaemia and it can make you feel thirsty, sick, drowsy and confused.
-You might also wee a lot, and may be constipated.
+Too much calcium in the blood is called hypercalcaemia.
+It can make you feel very thirsty, sick, drowsy and confused.
+You might also wee a lot and may be constipated.
 People with myeloma and plasma cell leukaemia are at particular risk of hypercalcaemia, although it can happen in other blood cancers.
+It is also more likely to happen when cancer is advanced.
+Hypercalcaemia can be dangerous if left untreated, so speak to your doctor or nurse as soon as you get any symptoms.

 Symptoms of blood cancer can include severe pain.
 This can make you feel sick or vomit.